alreinson/cv/_includes/index.md

 ## Languages
 I speak fluent English and Estonian.
-I underand German, Russian and Finnish, however the speaking part still needs a bit of work.
+I can understand and converse in German, Russian and Finnish, however I feel they still need a bit of work.

 ## Computer skills: